jerixmx/jerixmx/README.md

-### Hi there!
-I'm Jeri and I'm new to software dev.
+#### Hi there!
+I'm Jeri, a physical product design engineer looking to transition to software development.

-Took a C Programming class in college.
-Enjoyed it and did well!
-Learned some Matlab in grad school.
-Programmed a disinfection device's control systems and user interface with Arduino, learning as I go.
+My current tech stack is C, C++, Python, Javascript, HTML, CSS, SQL, Linux, Git, and GCC.
+In my last project, I designed and programmed an automated disinfection device with Arduino/C++.
+My understanding of tech is still surface-level at this point but I am eager to learn more!

-Right now, I'm leaning towards software development with C++.
 I'm trying to juggle some learning paths and document them here on Github.

 ### 📝 Courses/Tracks I'm currently on:
 1. [Cloud Native Fundamentals Scholarship Program](https://classroom.udacity.com/nanodegrees/nd064-1/)